netscaler/ansible-collection-netscaleradc/README.md

 * Have a single play configured for Citrix ADC specific modules and define the needed overrides for the generic Ansible tasks ( [sample](samples/citrix_adc_connection_plugin/override_generic_tasks.yaml) ).

+## What if there is no module for your configuration?

+When there is no module that covers the ADC configuration you want to apply there are a few options that will allow you to still apply the configuration through an ansible playbook.

+### Use the citrix\_adc\_nitro\_request module.

+This a module that is a thin wrapper around the NITRO REST API.
+It provides a number of operations which it then translates into HTTP requests and provides the resulting NITRO API response in a well defined return value.

+You can find examples of using the module in this [folder](samples/nitro_request)

+### Use the roles leveraging citrix\_adc\_nitro\_request module

+Using the citrix\_adc\_nitro\_request module is quite barebones as all workflow must be handled by the user.

+A step up in functionality are the roles that leverage this module to provide a more complex workflow that resembles that of a fully fledged module.

+Roles invoke the citrix\_adc\_nitro\_request module multiple times and also have logic programmed into them to apply the correct operation under the current configuration state.

+Using a role to create a configuration entity is different from calling the generic citrix\_adc\_nitro\_request module, since the role will search for the configuration item and if it exists it will compare it to the configuration input.

+Depending on the processing result it will either create, update, recreate, delete or simply do a noop for the configuration passed.
+It will also populate an output variable that will contain information for the processing that took place and the user can test these values to see what actually happened.

+Additionally roles provide a `dry_run` option during which no actual change is made but the output variables are populated just as in a normal run.
+This is useful to verify that given a configuration the operations performed will be what the user expects.

+Examples can be found in this [folder](samples/recipes)

+### Use the connection plugin with the `shell` Ansible module

+As a last resort the user can user the `shell` Ansible module along with the Citrix ADC connection plugin to issue `nscli` commands to the target ADC.

+This provides the least feedback but it is useful for one off configuration steps or when nothing else is applicable.

+Examples can be found in this [folder](samples/citrix_adc_connection_plugin)

 ## Directory structure

 * `ansible-modules.` Contains all the ansible modules available.
 These are the files that must be installed on an ansible control node in order for the functionality to be present